 - Because the Grand Place is the center of tourist activity in Brussels, everything within walking distance of it is expensive—including the Rue des Bouchers.
 For a less formal—and cheaper—but no less satisfying bite, try the nearby Rue du Marché aux Fromages (affectionately called ‘Rue des Pittas’) that is lined with stalls selling pita bread stuffed with an infinite variety of fresh fillings.
 Here’s the location.

 - If you love waffles, take every opportunity to stuff yourself with them.
 Belgian waffles are among the best you’ll ever eat, so you if you haven’t overdosed on them, you’ll probably regret it later.

 - When at the beach in Nieuwpoort, factor in an early lunch.
 Most places along the beachfront boulevard close by 2:00 PM.
-And, unlike most places in Europe, the beach is usually off limits to dogs, so you might need to make other arrangements for your pooch.
+And, unlike most places in Europe, the beach is off limits to dogs for most of the year, so you might need to make other arrangements for your pooch.

 Traditional Belgian food may not have many options for vegetarians besides salads and potatoes, but there are lots of other cuisines available.
 You should be able to get pita stuffed with fresh veggies quite easily.
 And if not, you can always binge on waffles with fresh fruit!

 Brussels is a very pedestrian-friendly city, and has good public transport as well.
 Once you get to the city center, you can pretty much walk wherever you want without needing to take a taxi.